 For a more adventurous experience with nature, explore the rainforests with an eco-tour.
 Hike through the jungle, visit the Amazon basin, and catch glimpses of exotic wildlife native only to South America, a special treat for horticulturists.
 Try your hand a rafting, kayaking or canoeing in the rivers of the rainforest for an extreme sporting experience you’ll never forget.

 Exciting nightlife awaits in the home of Samba: Rio.
 Take a Samba lesson, listen to authentic Cumbia, watch an Argentinian folk band, or join a drum demonstration.
 Or experience local culture on the beautiful white sands beaches – remember: on South American beaches, less is more, so expect to see a lot of skin.

 Because most of South America falls below the equator, their seasons are opposite of the United States’ seasons.
 Therefore, if you’re looking for summer activities, go between December and January, but if you’re looking for skiing or other winter sports, go during the U.S. summer months.
 South American summers can get pretty hot, so it might be easier to go during their more temperate winters.
 School holidays are the busiest travel times in South America, so if you’re looking to avoid crowds, stay away during these times.

-Click here to chat now with a Luxe Travel specialist, or call 1-866-365-8747 for more information on setting up your own authentic South American experience.
+Call 1-866-365-8747 for more information on setting up your own authentic South American experience.